A Little History

 Supply & Demand

 The exhaustion of IPv4 addresses was no surprise.
-IANA, the authority managing the world’s IP addresses, announced that the last block of addresses had been assigned in the early 2010s, according to IANA, the world’s IP management authority.
+The last block of addresses was assigned in the early 2010s, according to IANA, the world’s IP management authority.
 Since then, the world has managed with a combined approach of reassigning unused IPv4 addresses and introducing the IPv6 protocols.
-To manage the two protocols, most IP transit providers moved to a dual-stack architecture and run both protocols in parallel until IPv4 can be retired.
+Most IP transit providers moved to a dual-stack architecture to manage both protocols, running them in parallel until IPv4 can be retired.

 Is IPv4 Retiring?

-Adoption of IPv6 addresses has grown slowly.
-Those on IPv4 based networks wanting to upgrade are faced with managing transition costs, as well as the time and effort – and resulting downtime – needed to update infrastructure design.
+The adoption of IPv6 addresses has grown slowly.
+Upgrading IPv4 based networks include managing transition costs, in addition to the time, effort, and resulting downtime needed to update infrastructure design.
 For new networks, IPv6 protocol popularity has grown and internet service providers are adapting their network to support IPv6.
 As of late 2019, worldwide adoption of IPv6 protocols has reached approximately 30% according to measurements reported by Google.

-The reality of the situation is that networks built on IPv4 technology will continue to operate for an indeterminate amount of time.
+Realistically, networks built on IPv4 technology will continue operating for an indeterminate amount of time.
 IPv4 addresses are championed by some to be easier to work with – particularly on small subnets, like those in small company networks or homes.
-If the need to transition happened suddenly, there remains the question of whether the network support community could manage the load this change would create.
-So for now, a hybrid approach of both protocols will continue.
+If a transition was required suddenly, the question remains whether the network support community could manage the resulting workload.
+For now, a hybrid approach of both protocols will continue.

 It takes expertise to understand how IPv4 or IPv6 technology impacts your business – if you are deploying a new network and are not sure which route to go, reach out to us at iTel.
-Our team of knowledgeable experts are dedicated to your success and will help guide you to the right choice.
-We will make sure you are set up with the best technology to support your networking needs.
+Our team will make sure you get the best technology solution for your networking needs.